OpitzLab/NeMo-TMS/2_Export_NEURON_Segments/README.md

 # Export NEURON Segments
 This script is automatically placed in the NEURON model directory after running the [first step](../1_NEURON-Model-Generation).
-The coordinates and other information about the segments implemented in the HOC model are exported from the generated NEURON model.
+The coordinates and other information about the segments implemented in the HOC files are exported from the generated NEURON model.
 These data are used in multiple subsequent steps.

 ## Instructions
 Run <code>save_locations.hoc</code> in the NEURON model directory.
 The output data will be exported in the 'results\locs\' folder.